mhuaco/Tyk-Terraform-install/README.md

-# Installing Tyk with Terraform
+# Deploying Tyk with Terraform

 ✅ To deploy Tyk using Terraform, ensure you have the following tools installed: